top of page

 For artists doing more materials-based work, Dirt Palace Classic is an option.
 DP Classic is about a 7 minute walk from the WCH.
 There is a “Big Room” where long term AIR’s there have studio bays.
 Two studios are set aside for WCH residents.
 If there are more than 2 people looking to work at DP Classic, these bays can be shared.

 This space is suitable for larger projects, sculpture, painting (though there is no special ventilation, so paint should be acrylic).
 There is a screen printing shop, and some basic carpentry/shop tools.
 There is also a small sound rehearsal space with access to a P.A. for artists interested in working with amplified sound.
-The sound rehearsal space is small and not best suited for dance or movement projects which require space, though it does have a diy "mirror wall".
+The sound rehearsal space is small and not best suited for dance or movement projects which require space.
 Note that the Big Room and Rehearsal space share a wall so sound and silence may have to be scheduled.
-Dance and movement projects are not out of the question, however the studios are shared work spaces with other WCH and DP Classic AIR and we want to be clear and transparent about what facilities we have.
-There is no dedicated dance studio

 Q: Do you accept students?